I took a long train to Gero, and

 My warmth, the heat in the hinterland of my heart

-It was snowing softly, and I was in hot water under a bonsai tree
+It was snowing softly, and I was sitting in the onsen under a beautiful bonsai tree

 Everything might have been forensically calculated,